Data-Driven-World/Data-Driven-World.github.io/_Notes/StateMachine_ABC.md

 If you try to instantiate an abstract class with some abstract method, Python will complain and throws an exception.

 In the above implementation, we also define `start()` method as simply applying the `start_state` as the current `state` value of the machine.
+In this case, `self.start_state` is the computed property and we have defined this property to be an `@abstract_method`.
+This means that the child class has to define this computed property to return the starting state of the State Machine.
 Moreover, the `step(inp)` calls `get_next_values(state, inp)`, which should be implemented in the child class, to get the next state and the output given the current state and the current input.
 The next state is then applied to the `state` and the `step()` method returns the output.
+Similar to `start_state`, the method `get_next_values(state, inp)` is declared as an `@abstractmethod`.
+This means that the child class is responsible to implement the method's definition.
+It only makes sense that the starting state and the state transition diagram, defined in the `get_next_values()`, are implemented in the child class.
+The reason is that every state machine has different starting states and transition diagrams and it is not possible to capture these in the abstract base class.

 Thus, `step()` is designed to update the state of the state machine.
 Thus, when `get_next_values()` is implemented, it must be implemented as a pure function.